NZClam/Lemathon/README.md

-# Lemathon
+LEMATHON \o/

-Lemmings clone in Python/Pygame
+Lemmings clone in Python/Pygame.

-Just starting out - nothing much to see yet!
+Just a wacky animation for now.